 Cast: Jessica Lange, Sarah Paulson, Evan Peters, Angela Bassett, Emma Roberts, Lady Gaga, Billy Eichner, Lily Rabe, Taissa Farmiga, Denis O’Hare, Frances Conroy, Kathy Bates, Cheyenne Jackson, Billie Lourd, Adina Porter, Leslie Grossman

-Ryan Murphy’s horror anthology series has been one of the world’s most popular dramas since its premiere 10 years ago, with praise directed at the performances of Jessica Lange, Sarah Paulson, Evan Peters, Kathy Bates, Frances Conroy and Angela Bassett.
-Each season focuses on a different sub-section of horror, such as an asylum, a haunted house, a coven of witches, a cult and an apocalypse.
+Ryan Murphy’s horror anthology series has been one of the world’s most popular dramas since its premiere 11 years ago, with praise directed at the performances of Jessica Lange, Sarah Paulson, Evan Peters, Kathy Bates, Frances Conroy and Angela Bassett.
+Each season features a different sub-section of horror, such as an asylum, a haunted house, a coven of witches, a cult and an apocalypse.
 There are numerous LGBTQ+ characters in the series, most notably Paulson’s two lead characters: Lana Winters and Ally Mayfair-Richards.
 The series has been renewed for three more seasons, meaning American Horror Story will be on our screens until at least 2023.